FlowingCode/FontAwesomeIronIconset/README.md

 For details on which version of FontAwesome is used by each release of this addon, see the [Release Notes](https://github.com/FlowingCode/FontAwesomeIronIconset/releases)

+If you want to use Font Awesome Pro icons with this addon, see [here](#integration-with-font-awesome-pro)

 ## Online demo

 [Online demo here](http://addonsv14.flowingcode.com/font-awesome-iron-iconset)